satyam-1103/satyam-1103/README.md

 - 🌱 I’m currently learning **Typescript**

-- 👨‍💻 All of my projects are available at [satyamsrivastava-portfolio.netlify.app](satyamsrivastava-portfolio.netlify.app)
+- 👨‍💻 All of my projects are available at [https://satyamsrivastava-portfolio.netlify.app](satyamsrivastava-portfolio.netlify.app)

 - 📫 How to reach me **satyamsrivastava052@gmail.com**